 Health Science students are assigned a CPHS faculty member as their academic advisor.

 Purpose and Objectives of Advising Program

 The CPHS pharmacy advising program seeks to support the mission of Drake University and the Health Sciences program in the provision of a student-centered learning environment.
-The CPHS advising program personnel include the faculty advisor and the Academic and Student Services Office.
+The CPHS advising program personnel include the faculty advisor and the Office of Student Affairs & Enrollment Management.
 Through this team, students have multiple sources of information to address the Drake general education and CPHS program curricular objectives.
 The mechanics of these curricula will be addressed through the individual education plan.
-This plan will be developed by the student with input from the faculty advisor and College's Office of Academic and Student Affairs.
+This plan will be developed by the student with input from the faculty advisor and CPHS Office of Student Affairs & Enrollment Management.
 The development of the plan will seek to achieve the following:

 The educational plan will be used to form the student advising portfolio, resume, marketing portfolio, and other future information pieces that provide evidence of the student's development of skills, knowledge, and abilities.

 Students are encouraged to view the CPHS Current Student Resources website for tools, resources, and FAQs regarding advising.